top of page

 The immediate benefit of doing so is that both incomes can be used to support the home loan application and both parties' CPF Ordinary Account funds can be used for the down payment and ongoing mortgage installments.

-A few years later, assuming you have saved up the funds to invest in a second property.
+Let's assume that you have saved up the funds to invest in a second property after a few years.

 You would then sell your 1 per cent ownership to your spouse, who incurs a Buyer Stamp Duty (BSD) only on the value of the 1 per cent being transferred.